 The planning process as well as the dissertation research itself will take a significant portion of the student's time and effort in the Ph.D. program.
-Towards that end, any students matriculating beginning in Fall 1998, or later, are to take at least 15 credits of dissertation preparation (GRAD 6950).
+Towards that end, any students matriculating beginning in Fall 1998, or later, are to take at least 15 credits of dissertation preparation (GRAD 6950) (The graduate school maintains that there is a cap of 9 credits of GRAD 6950 per semester.
 Timing of these credits will be worked out with the Major Advisor and the advisory committee.
 Typically, the time necessary to complete the dissertation will be at least one year of essentially full-time commitment.